bdunnette/tryton-admin-manual/basic_config.rst

 Installing modules
 ------------------
-After you have added users with the wizard, a list of installable modules appear.
+After you have added users with the wizard, a list of available modules appears.

-To start a minimal system select first an accounting module by double clicking on the name and then click on the *Mark for Installation* button.
+To start a minimal system select first an accounting :term:`module` by double clicking on the name and then click on the *Mark for Installation* button.

-* account_nl # Select the accounting module for your country.
+The *account* module contains a basic chart of accounts; additional modules may be available to more closely fit your local accounting laws (for instance, the *account_nl* module for the Netherlands).

-Click on the tab Dependencies.
+Click on the :guilabel:`Dependencies` tab.

 When you select a module to install, other modules on which it is dependent will be installed too (in this case the module account will be installed too).

 When you have selected the module you want to install, click on the button *Perform Pending Installation/Update*.
-The screen System Upgrade appears with all the modules that will be installed.
+The System Upgrade screen appears with a list of modules that will be installed.

-Click on the button Start Upgrade.
+Click on the :guilabel:`Start Upgrade` button.

-When the module is installed, the wizard Welcome to the module configuration wizard! appear.
+When the module is installed, the module configuration wizard appears.

 Click on the OK button if you want to configure modules.

 Creating a Company
 ------------------
 The wizard to create a :term:`company` starts.
 This "company" will be the organisation for which you will use the Tryton system.

-The company submodule extends the party module and add several fields: the currency, the list of employees and header and footer texts for reports.
-There is also a parent company field which allow to setup companies in a tree structure.
+The company submodule extends the party module and adds several fields: the currency, the list of employees and header and footer texts for reports.
+There is also a parent company field which allows setup of companies in a tree structure.
 The company model represents the actual organisation the users of Tryton are members of.

 .. figure:: images/company.jpg
    :scale: 50 %